– Elizabeth Harleman, Chair

-For two years, the Club has discussed the Farrell Estate Potting Shed and Greenhouse just behind the Library/Community Center and the potential the building would have for the Club and the community if it were cleaned out and put to good use.
+For two years, the Gardeners discussed the potential of cleaning out the Farrell Estate Potting Shed and Greenhouse just behind the Library/Community Center for the club and the town.
 The Gardeners were thrilled by the idea of restoring the building to something akin to its original use.
-They were excited, too, by the opportunity to have their own “home” for some new activities – a place that would allow them to broaden both the number of programs mounted and the amount of community involvement in and awareness of the Club and its mission.
+The group was also by the opportunity to have their own “home” for activities – a place that would allow them to broaden both the number of programs and community involvement.

-When the Farrell Celebration in fall of 2013 was announced, a community-wide recognition of the historical impact the Farrell Family and its donations have had on Rowayton, the time seemed right to propose at least a temporary transformation – though we are hoping for permanent status as the caretakers and users of the rooms.
+When the Farrell Celebration in fall of 2013 was announced, a recognition of the historical impact the Farrell Family and its donations have had on Rowayton, the time seemed right to propose at least a temporary transformation.
 Certainly the fabulous opening on Farrell Day was auspicious and the classes, meetings, demonstrations, and workshops that have gone on in the months and years since have been well-received and attended!

-Programs at the Center have benefited from collaboration with other community groups and organizations, including the Rowayton Historical Society, the Rowayton Library, area nursery schools, the Rowayton Elementary School, the Rowayton Paddle Tennis Association, local artists and local garden educational professionals, our Rowayton Civic Association, and our 6th Taxing District Commissioners.
-Collaboration has taken many forms since the commencement of the project several years ago, from joint programming, to funding, to combined physical effort to bring the historic greenhouse and shed back to life in a marvelous and fitting reincarnation of its past.
+Programs at the Center have benefited from collaboration with other community groups and organizations, including: Historic Rowayton, the Rowayton Library, area nursery schools, the Rowayton Elementary School, the Rowayton Paddle Tennis Association, local artists and local garden educational professionals, our Rowayton Civic Association, and our 6th Taxing District Commissioners.
+Collaboration has taken many forms since the commencement of the project several years ago, from joint programming to funding, along with combined physical effort to bring the historic greenhouse and shed back to life in a marvelous and fitting reincarnation of its past.

-The majority of funding for the Potting Shed Garden Education Center has come from the fundraising success of The Rowayton Gardeners’ two major annual events (Christmas and Spring Markets).
-The Rowayton Civic Association awarded us a 2014 grant to aid in the construction of the educational garden patch.
-In addition, a variety of funds came in small amounts from our very supportive community at a variety of garden-inspired classes & events since the Potting Shed Garden Education Center was established.
+The majority of funding for the Potting Shed Garden Education Center has come from the fundraising success of the Rowayton Gardeners’ two major annual events (Christmas and Spring Markets).
+Plus the Rowayton Civic Association awarded a grant in 2014 to aid in the construction of the educational garden patch.
+In addition, there have been donations of all sizes from Rowayton’s very supportive community at many garden-inspired classes and events since the Potting Shed Garden Education Center was established.

-Within our tenure as stewards of the Center, we have cleaned out the buildings, built and planted the organic garden (Potting Shed Patch), installed additional electrical capacity to help with lighting and power of other sorts, built a much-needed hand rail down to the wonderful storage area in the basement of the Shed, repaired the roof of the greenhouse, installed a sprinkler system for the garden and surrounds, obtained and repurposed furnishings, procured and hooked up an outdoor sink, and most recently installed two gates and a hedge to further define the area around the Shed and provide a safety barrier for our program participants.
+Within the Gardeners’ tenure as stewards of the Center, members have cleaned out the buildings, built and planted the organic garden (Potting Shed Patch).
+They have also added additional electrical capacity, built a much-needed hand rail down to the basement storage area of the Shed, and repaired the roof of the greenhouse.
+There is now a sprinkler system for the garden and surrounds, repurposed furnishings, procured and an outdoor sink.
+Most recently, the Gardeners installed two gates and a hedge to further define the area around the Shed, while providing a safety barrier for our program participants.